kratuvwxyz/myGroceryShop/README.md

 # My Grocery Shop

-This app will help to avoid the west of food and increase the test of home cooking.
+This app helps to avoid the west of food and increase the test of home cooking.

 ## Getting Started